Nature, animals & parks | Beaches & bays

-Le Braye is a family owned beachside bistro offering simple, fresh and delicious food and drink.
+A family owned beachside bistro offering simple, fresh and delicious food and drink.
 The food pays homage to British seaside classics whilst Mediterranean influences nod to the more southern geography.
 The food is always fresh, locally sourced wherever possible, and consistently unfussy and delicious.

-Visit El Tico, Jersey’s original beach café, and possibly one of Britain’s original surf schools, hiring out boards since 1948.
+Visit Jersey’s original beach café, and possibly one of Britain’s original surf schools, hiring out boards since 1948.
 Perched on the very edge of the beach and in the middle of one of the finest surf bays in Europe.
 El Tico Beach Cantina, is a world class destination for fabulous food, great wine and glorious beachside sunsets.